 - Allow for automatic microprocessor updates

 This all sounds great.
 However, none of it is available yet.
-The ABB is still running on the old “Auroravision” platform which was great a few years ago when we were installing Aurora inverters, but the bar has been lifted.
+The ABB inverter still runs on the old “Auroravision” platform which was great a few years ago when we were installing Aurora inverters, but the bar has been lifted.
 Most notably is the need for consumption monitoring and the ability to adjust the hot water relay parameters.
-I wasn’t given a clear indication of when the new monitoring platform would be released, but the vibe was “next year”.
+ABB didn’t give me a clear indication of when they would release their new monitoring platform, but the vibe was “next year”.
 When it is fully released, It will become a serious competitor to the Fronius Primo.

-Currently, the new ABB terms and conditions have not been released.
+Currently, ABB has not released their new inverter terms and conditions.
 That’s uncool.
 However, what we do know is it has a 10-year full warranty until the end of 2017.
 I’m looking forward to dissecting the new T’s & C’s.

-I’d be inclined to see the positive.
+I’m inclined to see the positive.
 Although there were long delays, ABB generally honoured their warranty.
 They hopefully learned from their mistakes and spent years designing what will most likely be a reliable inverter.
 However, they will need to pull a rabbit out of a hat to convince other installers.
 A good start would be a guaranteed inverter replacement time with compensation carrot if the timeframe is not met.
-Even better if they stated that clearly on the yet to be released terms and conditions.
+It would be even better if ABB stated that clearly on the yet to be released terms and conditions.

 The new ABB inverter looks strong.
 It’s got a screen, plug in connectors, it’s light, and it has the option for hot water load control.
 Unfortunately, it doesn’t have a DC isolator, but that may change.
-It’s massive heat sink does a good job at “natural cooling”, but don’t be fooled by the term, because it still has an internal fan.
-The ABB UNO is super flexible with its design parameters, however, the updated online monitoring is yet to be released.
-Once the online portal is fully implemented, it will be a serious contender to Fronius.
-While many are jaded with ABB because of their warranty experience, I think ABB has the ability to pull off a ‘Lazarus” and get it right this time.
+The ABB inverter’s massive heat sink does a good job at “natural cooling”, but don’t be fooled by the term, because it still has an internal fan.
+ABB have made their new inverter super flexible with its design parameters, however, they are yet to release the updated online monitoring.
+If ABB fully implemented a new online monitoring platform, it may be a contender to Fronius.
+While installers and customers are jaded with ABB because of their warranty experience, I think ABB has the ability to pull off a ‘Lazarus” and get it right this time.
 It may just need a rabbit and a hat, or a carrot.